Structural Frame Assembly

 Note

-If you already have a cartesian 3-axis CNC frame from another machine (and know what you re doing) you can try using it instead 😄.
-The only requirement is that the Z axis is driven by a lead-screw that can produce significant vertical forces (e.g. not belt-driven).
+If you already have a cartesian 3-axis CNC frame from another machine (and know what you re doing) you can try using it instead .
+The only requirement is that the Z axis is driven by a lead-screw (or belt) that can produce significant vertical forces.
+A GT2 belt can be used if there is a mechanical reduction between the stepper and the belt (e.g. with a ratio around 5).

 Expected result: